 Abdou Khadre Cisse Manuscripts

-This collection consists of three sets of manuscripts.
-The first is a poem (Biniiboo) that celebrates Prophet Muhammad’s virtues and retraces his life and the history of his family.
-The poem is written in Arabic with extensive interlinear and marginal glosses.
-A few glosses are vocalized and are written in Mandinka Ajami.
-The second manuscript is a Mandinka Ajami exegesis of the popular Malikī jurisprudence (figh) text known as Al-Akhdarī widely used in West Africa.
+The collection consists of three sets of manuscripts.
+The first is a poem that celebrates Prophet Muḥammad’s virtues and retraces his life and the history of his family.
+The poem is written in Arabic with interlinear and marginal glosses.
+A few glosses are vocalized and are written in Soninke Ajami.
+The second manuscript is a Mandinka Ajami exegesis of the popular Mālikī jurisprudence (figh) text known as Al-Akhdarī widely used in West Africa.
 The third set of manuscripts consists of five types of texts which include prayers to help people achieve social mobility, a manual of special prayers and techniques for finding solutions to people's social problems (including love), and a personal letter in Mandinka Ajami.

-This manuscript is a Mandinka Ajami exegesis of the popular Malikī jurisprudence (figh) text known as Al-Akhdarī, which is used across Muslim West Africa.
-The commonly used book title, Al-Akhdarī, is based on the name of the Algerian scholar, Abū Yazīd ʿAbd ...
+The manuscript is a Mandinka Ajami exegesis of the popular Mālikī jurisprudence text known as Al-Akhdarī, which is used across Muslim West Africa.
+Al-Akhdarī, is based on the name of the Algerian scholar, Abū Yazīd ʿAbd ...

-This manuscript is a long poem that praises Prophet Muhammad.
+The manuscript is a long poem that praises Prophet Muhammad.
 It celebrates his virtues and retraces his life and the history of his family.
 It highlights how he overcame the numerous challenges he faced as he sought to ...